FuckingToasters/discord-phone-verifier/new version/README.md

             "API KEY": "", # Same goes for the Phone Services, the APIkey is used to login into the account, order numbers, get sms, delete numbers etc.
             "COUNTRY": "372" # 372 is the countrycode for estonia. on Onlinesim a Estonia number cost $0.05 }
+    },

+    "DISCORD STUFF": {
+        "WEBHOOK URL": "" # Information about successful verifications can be posted to a Webhook.
+If you don't want to use this feature, don't enter any url
     }
 }
 ```